spine-tools/Spine-Toolbox/README.md

 ## Programming language

-- Python 3.6 (support will be removed soon)
-- Python 3.7 (recommended)
+- Python 3.7
 - Python 3.8

+Please note that Python 3.9 is not supported yet.

 ## License